tari-project/tari-dot-com/_lessons/add_new_localizations.md

 # How the localization JSONs work

 Each JSON file corresponds to a different part of the app.
-Let’s have a look inside the **setup-view.json** file, that contains many of the start-up messages displayed when Tari Universe boots up:
+Let’s have a look inside the **setup-view.json** file, which contains many of the start-up messages displayed when Tari Universe boots up:

 ```json
 {